 A young Paolo Bettini ended up in the local hospital, and the bunch protested about the treacherous, narrow roads and barriers with protruding feet.
 Before this commotion, the race’s biggest star abandoned: an overweight and feverish Jan Ullrich called it quits after 30 kilometres.

-In front, Erik Zabel sprinted to the stage win (above), helped by having four Telekom team-mates with him.
-Meanwhile, the peloton held a go-slow protest at the lack of neutralisation; it was rumoured that a few riders had spat at the jury and race directors after the crash.
+In front, Erik Zabel sprinted to the stage win, helped by having four Telekom team-mates with him.
+Meanwhile, the peloton held a go-slow protest at the lack of neutralisation.
+It was rumoured that a few riders had spat at the jury and race directors after the crash.
 In Baia Domizia, they symbolically stopped just before the finish line, with Bartoli and Fondriest standing front and centre.
 “Where is the professionalism?
 Who is teaching young guys how to behave in cycling?”
 Fondriest railed.

 The Spanish president of the UCI jury, Roberto Coca Cuellar, upped the time limit to 26’15”, 25% of the maximum time, due to the adverse weather conditions, but that still only allowed for sixteen more riders to squeeze inside the cut.